sbarnes7/PitConn-App/README.md

 # PitConn App
  TA Instruments PitConn App
  ## Current Things to Address
- - [ ] Check dhr accessories imageds with orange at top are wrong images
- - [ ] DXF 500 DMA app doesnt have category
  - [ ] Metals- thermal expansion of thin films image needed for dil 806
  - [x] Incorporate an inactivity video (figure out whether or not to implement throughout the app)
  ##